Black Mirror Easter Eggs You Didn't Notice

 White Bear logo (White Christmas)

-There are several links to controversial season 2 episode "White Bear" jammed in there too—some that have been pointed out regularly, others that haven't.
+There are several links to controversial Season 2 episode "White Bear" jammed in there as well — some, previously uncovered by the fanbase, others not.
 Fictional news network UKN is back, a goldmine for Easter eggs that didn't disappoint on this occasion, informing viewers that child murderer Victoria Skillane's appeal had been rejected with a quick newsflash.
 There's also a tiny "White Bear" logo hidden away in Spall's cell at the very end of the episode.

 White Bear logo (Playtest)